 You may study for as many semesters as you wish on ISEP Exchange programs.
 ISEP direct participation is limited to one semester.

 How much does it cost?

-ISEP begins reviewing exchange applications on February 1 for the following fall semester and September 1 for spring.
+ISEP begins reviewing exchange applications on February 15 for the following fall semester and September 1 for spring.
 You should submit your completed exchange application to International Programs in time for it to reach ISEP by these dates.
-Direct deadlines are more flexible.
-See timeline.
+Direct program deadlines are more flexible.